-The Center for Gifted Studies at Western Kentucky University and Innovate Kentucky received a $150,000 grant from the PNC Foundation.
-This PNC Grow Up Great grant was used to create a six-part video series to help educators and parents learn practical, easy-to-implement strategies to support young children in the development of critical thinking skills.
-Filming occurred throughout the spring 2014 semester at a wide variety of locations including a Winter Super Saturdays class in February for a group of kindergarten learners with BIG ideas, a fun filled day of science investigation with twenty-three parents and children at the Kentucky Science Center in Louisville, an afternoon of reading at the Warren County Public Library, and an outdoor adventure at Lost River Cave.
+In 2014, The Center for Gifted Studies at Western Kentucky University and Innovate Kentucky received a $150,000 grant from the PNC Foundation as part of its Grow Up Great Initiative.
+This grant was used to create a six-part video series to help educators and parents learn practical, easy-to-implement strategies to support young children in the development of critical thinking skills.
+Filming occurred throughout the spring 2014 semester at a wide variety of locations including a Winter Super Saturdays class for a group of kindergarten learners with BIG ideas, a fun filled day of science investigation with twenty-three parents and children at the Kentucky Science Center in Louisville, an afternoon of reading at the Warren County Public Library, and an outdoor adventure at Lost River Cave.

 The videos center on the following BIG ideas in Early Childhood Education:

 Little Learners, Big Ideas: Little Learners and Literacy